Nintendo Power (cartridge)

-Nintendo Power (ニンテンドウパワー, Nintendō Pawā) was a video game distribution service for Super Famicom or Game Boy operated by Nintendo that ran exclusively in Japan from late 1996 until February 2007.
+Nintendo Power (ニンテンドウパワー, Nintendō Pawā) was a video game distribution service for Super Famicom or Game Boy operated by Nintendo that ran exclusively in Japan from September 1997 until February 2007.
 The service allowed users to download Super Famicom or Game Boy titles onto a special flash memory cartridge for a lower price than that of a pre-written ROM cartridge.

-At its 1996 launch, the service initially offered only Super Famicom titles.
+At its launch, the service initially offered only Super Famicom titles.
 Game Boy titles began being offered on March 1, 2000.
 The service was ultimately discontinued on February 28, 2007.

 History

 Background

 During the market lifespan of the Famicom, Nintendo developed the Disk System, a floppy disk drive peripheral with expanded RAM which allowed players to use re-writable disk media called "disk cards" at Disk Writer kiosks.
 The system was relatively popular but suffered from issues of limited capacity.
 However, Nintendo did see a market for an economical re-writable medium due to the popularity of the Disk System.

 Nintendo's first dynamic flash storage subsystem for the Super Famicom is the Satellaview, a peripheral released in 1995 that facilitated the delivery of a set of unique Super Famicom games via the St.GIGA satellite network.